Pfizer

 Totality of evidence

-Considerations of both the quantity and quality of the evidence to support effectiveness for drugs and biological products.
+Considerations of both the quantity and quality of the evidence to support safety and effectiveness for drugs and biological products.

 You are now leaving Pfizer